devtut/generate/docs/python/subprocess-library.md

 For shell commands, set `shell=True` and provide the command as a string instead of a list.

 ```
-subprocess.call('echo "Hello, world"', shell=True)
+subprocess.call('echo &quot;Hello, world&quot;', shell=True)

 ```

 Note that the two command above return only the `exit status` of the subprocess.
-Moreover, pay attention when using `shell=True` since it provides security issues (see [here](http://web.archive.org/web/20170816195009/https://docs.python.org/2/library/subprocess.html#frequently-used-arguments)).
+Moreover, pay attention when using `shell=True` since it provides security issues (see [here](https://docs.python.org/2/library/subprocess.html#frequently-used-arguments)).

 If you want to be able to get the standard output of the subprocess, then substitute the `subprocess.call` with `subprocess.check_output`.
-For more advanced use, refer to [this](http://web.archive.org/web/20170816195009/http://stackoverflow.com/documentation/python/1393/subprocess-library/5714/more-flexibility-with-popen).
+For more advanced use, refer to [this](http://stackoverflow.com/documentation/python/1393/subprocess-library/5714/more-flexibility-with-popen).